7 eCommerce Frameworks and Roles in Shaping Online Retail Experiences

 eCommerce frameworks directly influence the way your shop runs.

-For example, choosing one that empowers you to provide an omnichannel experience to your customers will ensure that everyone who connects with your online business has the same high standard of experiences.
-There are three main kinds of eCommerce framework, as below.
+For example, choosing an eCommerce framework that empowers you to provide an omnichannel experience to your customers will ensure that everyone who interacts with your online business has the same high-quality experience.
+There are three main kinds of eCommerce frameworks, as below.

 If you use a modern VoIP phone service, you’ve probably heard of SaaS, or software as a service.

-Boasting freely editable code, open source solutions are well suited for companies that have access to skilled coders and developers.
+Open source solutions, which offer freely editable code, are well suited for companies that have access to skilled coders and developers.

-The fact that you can edit the source code as you see fit means that open source frameworks are more customizable than SaaS.
-However, it also means that maintenance and bug fixing falls entirely to you as an end user, not to the open source code provider.
+The fact that you can edit the source code as you see fit means that open-source frameworks are more customizable than SaaS.

-Lastly, you can opt for headless eCommerce if you’d like to decouple your eCommerce website’s front and back ends.
+Lastly, you can opt for headless eCommerce if you want to separate your eCommerce website’s front and back ends.

 What Do You Need From a Good eCommerce Framework?